 Which brings us to the third technique for debugging an analytics implementation.

 3. Conducting an Automated Adobe Analytics Audit

 Applying the word “debugging” to this final technique is a generous use of the term, considering how powerful an automated audit can be.

 While your website will certainly change with time, the analytics data you hope to collect shouldn’t.
 Yes, you’ll collect more data as your analytics program matures, but once you start collecting data, you want to ensure you continue collecting the same data for the foreseeable future.

 An automated Adobe Analytics audit does a few things, including:

 - Verify your Adobe Analytics tags are present on each page

 - Validate each variable has the right data in the right format

 The beauty of the audit is that you can configure it to run on a set schedule and notify you if anything is amiss.
 You’ll save time and rest easy knowing that if something goes wrong, you’ll quickly receive a notification so you can fix the error.

 ObservePoint’s Technology Governance platform makes automated audits possible.
-Here’s a quick walkthrough of how the Audits feature works.
+Learn more about audits in the video below

 Ensure Your Adobe Analytics Implementation Is Always Working